Asteroid City: "Asteroid City," The Play

+Act 1: Friday morning, 7:00 am

-In the play, a youth astronomy convention is held in the fictional desert town of Asteroid City.
-War photojournalist Augie Steenbeck arrives early to the Junior Stargazer convention with Woodrow, his intellectual teenage son, and his three younger daughters.
-When their car breaks down, Augie phones his father-in-law, Stanley, asking for his help.
+War photojournalist Augie Steenbeck arrives to Asteroid City with Woodrow, his intellectual teenage son, and his three younger daughters, in their car which has broken down.
+After a mechanic informs them that there's no hope for their car due to an unexplained piece of machinery gone rogue, Augie phones his father-in-law, Stanley, asking for his help.
 Stanley, who dislikes his son-in-law, persuades him to tell the children about their mother's recent death, which Augie had concealed.
-Augie and Woodrow meet Midge Campbell, a famous but world-weary actress, and her daughter Dinah, who, like Woodrow, will be honored at the convention.
-Augie and Midge, and Woodrow and Dinah, gradually fall in love throughout the play.
+When he informs his children of her passing, the girls decide that they want to bury her ashes in Asteroid City, much against Stanley's wishes.
+Augie and Woodrow meet Midge Campbell, a famous but world-weary film actress, and her daughter Dinah, who, like Woodrow, will be honored at the convention.
+The other convention participants arrive: Five-star General, Grif Gibson; his aide-de-camp; astronomer, Dr. Hickenlooper; three additional teenaged honorees - Clifford, Shelly, and Ricky; their parents - J.J., Sandy, and Roger; A busload of elementary-school children chaperoned by young teacher, June Douglas; A band of cowboys led by singer, Montana, who get stuck at the convention after missing their bus.
+A local motel provides everyone's accommodations.